FWidm/discord-pob/readme.md

 - Add support for Keystones
     - Add support for Endu/Frenzy/Power Charges
     - Number of totems
-- Add support for "Notable" Uniques that are displayed in the extended version
+- Add support for "Notable" Uniques that are displayed in the extended version or in dm's
 - !pob `manually input build name here` <pob link>

 ### How To Run